tezos/tezos-mirror/docs/user/multinetwork.rst

   to change the protocol without going through the voting process.

-The current ``master`` branch is capable of connecting to multiple networks, including Mainnet and the test networks Zeronet, Babylonnet and Carthagenet.
-By contrast, the ``mainnet`` branch is only capable of connecting to Mainnet, the ``babylonnet`` branch is only capable of connecting to Babylonnet, and so on.
+The current ``master`` branch is capable of connecting to multiple networks, including Mainnet and the test networks Carthagenet and Zeronet.
+By contrast, the ``mainnet`` branch is only capable of connecting to Mainnet, the ``carthagenet`` branch is only capable of connecting to Carthagenet, and so on.
 The goal is to remove the need for such branches.
 Currently, the multinetwork node has not been released, but we hope that the next major Mainnet release is nothing but a tag on ``master``, or maybe